 The Birth of a School

-The New York Times reported in July, 2012, that New Community College was about to open its doors to its inaugural class of incoming high school graduates.
-The school was a new endeavor by City University of New York to bring an innovative two-year school to the Big Apple.
+The New York Times reported in July 2012, that New Community College was about to open its doors to its inaugural class of incoming high school graduates.
+The school was a new endeavor by the City University of New York to bring an innovative two-year school to the Big Apple.
 New Community College wasted no time reaching out to the surrounding community of potential students; many of whom found the idea of higher education overwhelming and even out of reach.

 The primary goal of New Community College was to provide relief for what ails community colleges today.
 CUNY designed the school structure from scratch, including a full curriculum that school officials hope will improve graduation rates and increase transfers to four-year schools.
 New York Community College Chancellor Matthew Goldstein stated on the CUNY website, “There is no more urgent task in higher education than to find ways to help more community college students succeed.”

 This video describes how in April 2013 The City University of New York received a $25 million gift from the Stella and Charles Guttman Foundation to support The New Community College at CUNY and two other community college initiatives to boost student retention and graduation rates.

 New Community College is not afraid to divert from traditional community college methods if it means improving student odds for success.
 Unlike most community colleges across the country, New Community College does not offer any non-credit remedial courses to help bring students up to speed before heading into more rigorous college coursework.
 Every class at NCC is for-credit, and remedial education is built into each individual class to ensure struggling students get the support needed to succeed.

 The college also offers a required Summer Bridge Program, which consists of three weeks prior to the beginning of the school year, where students explore their own strengths and potential challenges.
 The program provides students with strategies that will help them succeed in their college classes.
 The program is also used to build a sense of community among students and faculty so students feel supported when they begin their college coursework in the fall.